 During January it is best to avoid the north of the country where it will be very wet and surprisingly chilly.
 A lot of rain falls around the Douro Valley while the northern resort towns close down for winter and can appear rather gloomy and bleak in January.

 During the cold winter months, the Serra da Estrela mountains are cover in snow, and there is even a small ski resort at the Torre peak.
 The slopes are minor in comparison to the Alps, but if you have a longer stay in Portugal, this can be a fun seasonal activity.
 At Torre, all ski equipment can be hired.

 The Algarve is the best destination to visit during January.
 An enjoyable holiday can be had here, so long as that you accept that the resort towns will be very quiet, and the weather is not warm enough for sunbathing.

 This is a great season for a touring holiday or holiday filled with activities.
 There are empty roads for cycling, challenging coastal hiking trails, kayak trips, beaches for surfing, dolphin watching boat tours, deep-sea fishing trips and world-class golf courses.
 It may be winter and the closed season but there is a lot to do.

 Insight: Over the last couple of years the Algarve regional government has been trying to market and push the Algarve as a year-round destination, and there has been an active drive to ensure the best activities and sights are open year-round.

-If it does rain, there is the wonderous oceanarium, the Calouste Gulbenkian art museum, the Mosteiro dos Jerónimos, or a ride on the number 28 tram.
-If it stays wet, head to the artisan area of Lxfacory, then taste Portugal’s finest foods in the Timeout Market, before ending the day in trendy underground bars of the Bairro Alto district.
+If it does rain, there is the wonderful oceanarium, the Mosteiro dos Jerónimos and the Calouste Gulbenkian art museum.
+If it stays wet, head to the artisan area of LX Factory, sample Portugal's finest foods in the Timeout Market and end the day in the trendy bars of the Bairro Alto district.

 In the low season, there will be no queues for the major tourist attractions and hotel prices will be at rock bottom